SwissDataScienceCenter/renku-python/docs/plugins.rst

 Command-line interface plugins are supported using the `click-plugins <https://github.com/click-contrib/click-plugins>` library.

-As in case the runtime plugins, command-line plugins can be created as python packages that contain the respective entrypoint definition in their `setup.py` file, like so:
+As in case the runtime plugins, command-line plugins can be created as Python packages that contain the respective entry point definition in their `setup.py` file, like so:

 .. code-block:: python